Requirements to be a priest

 The daily life of a seminarian

-In addition to graduate-level studies, seminarians:
+In addition to master’s-level studies, seminarians:

 -